ZarseemDyartes/QED-TDDFT-Simulations/README.md

-This is a GitHub repository of data testing QED-TDDFT implementations in Python on two dye molecules, Coumarin 343 and NBD-PC.
+This is a GitHub repository of data from testing QED-TDDFT implementations in Python on two dye molecules, Coumarin 343 and NBD-PC.

 For more information on the project, please see the uploaded paper and presentation.